PRESTO: Fast Motion Planning Using Diffusion Models Based on Key-Configuration Environment Representation: Introduction

 \section{Introduction}

 Motion planning involves finding a smooth and collision-free path in a high-dimensional configuration space (C-space).
 Classical motion planning algorithms typically use either sampling-based methods~\cite{lavalle1998rapidly, lavalle2001rapidly, kavraki1996probabilistic} or optimization-based methods~\cite{ratliff2009chomp, schulman2014motion} to address motion planning across various domains.
-However, in high-dimensional C-spaces with narrow passages, sampling-based methods incur high computational costs due to large search-space and small volume of solutions.
-While optimization-based methods can be an alternative, such methods are sensitive to initialization and may become stuck in local optima, often failing to find a feasible path.
+However, in high-dimensional C-spaces with narrow passages, sampling-based methods incur high computational costs due to large search spaces and small volume of solutions.
+While optimization-based methods can serve as an alternative, such methods are sensitive to initialization and may become stuck in local optima, often failing to find a feasible path.
 Consequently, both approaches have limitations when dealing with complex motion planning problems under restricted computational resources.

 Recent works leverage generative models to directly learn trajectory distributions instead~\cite{janner2022planning, huang2023diffusion, carvalho2023motion}.
-By casting motion planning as sampling from a learned distribution, these models can efficiently generate trajectories within a consistent compute budget.
-However, they often struggle to generalize to new, complex C-spaces, resulting in high collision rates in the generated trajectories, because most of these approaches use workspace as an input to neural networks, instead of C-space.

-Instead, we propose to represent the environment in terms of key configurations~\cite{kim2019adversarial}, which are a sparse set of task-related configurations from prior motion planning data.
-The resulting model no longer needs to learn a generalizable mapping between workspace and C-space obstacle representations, leading to improved generalization and reduced training complexity.
+By casting motion planning as sampling from a learned distribution, these models can efficiently generate trajectories within a consistent computational budget.
+However, they often struggle to generalize to new, complex C-spaces, resulting in high collision rates in the generated trajectories, because most of these approaches use the workspace as input to neural networks instead of the C-space.
+Instead, we propose representing the environment in terms of key configurations~\cite{kim2019adversarial}, a sparse set of task-related configurations from prior motion planning data.
+The resulting model no longer needs to learn a generalizable mapping between workspace and C-space obstacle representations, improving generalization and reducing training complexity.